June 07, 2022

 Engaging early in October allows the restaurateurs and sommeliers ample time to properly train their staff on every detail of the wines and how they best match their menu items.
 It gives them time to develop promotional programs to incentivize their entire staff to focus on certain wine brands.

 What does thorough and inclusive product training look like?

 In the last eighteen months, the wine industry learned just how effective Zoom webinars can be.
 With winery, supplier, and distributor representative travel budgets limited, implementing webinars is the way to go.
 Additionally, webinars can be recorded for replay.
-By creating engaging video or live webinar training tools, an entire staff can attend training, whether live or on their own time by watching the replay.
+By creating an engaging video or live webinar training tools, an entire staff can attend training, whether live or on their own time by watching the replay.
 Every state has different laws, but most allow for wine training tastings.
 Sample bottles can be distributed to beverage directors and parceled out amongst staff.
 Opting for micro packaging such as one-ounce glass bottles control waste and consumption as exact numbers can be sent to each restaurant in training.

 Offer sales incentives to the front line servers as an exciting means to increase by-the-glass sales.
 Incentives can be as simple as contests with small but worthy prizes and as large as sponsored wine training through the WSET or CMS-A organizations who often subsidize their respective introductory courses for prospective wine students.